engineerbuddyy/City_Guide/README.md

  🗺️ Map Integration: Show places and directions (optional future update).

  ❤️ Already wrote code for animation , integrate while clicking heart i.e Bookmark.

+🧠 Some of the most common and interesting Errors-

+  1.Can we use suspend and Flow together in a function signature?

+  Sol-No, you cannot use suspend and Flow together.

+   suspend → a function that runs once and returns a single value.

+   Flow → a cold asynchronous stream that can emit multiple values over time.
+   So make sure not make a function suspend if you are using Flow

+  2.What happens when you change the schema version in Room?

+  Sol-
+    Write a Migration (best practice)

+   Use destructive migration (testing only) : .fallbackToDestructiveMigration()

+  3.What causes the error Row too big to fit into CursorWindow?

+   Its a Room/SQLite error .It happens when one Column usually a string or ByteArray is too large for SQLite Cursor Window (2 MB limit per row).Storing images (BITMAP)
+   directly in the databases as ByteArray(too Big).

+  4.Why does the keyboard overlap (cover) a Row or TextField in Jetpack Compose?

+   Sol- Use .imePadding()

+  5.What causes the error Source must not be null?

+   Sol- Match the version of Serialization dependency with the coroutine dependency.